 WATCH VIDEO (7 min.) of Superintendent of Schools Dr. Robert Shaps discussing Goals.

-The District has identified three primary multi-year stretch goals.
+Back in September, 2016, the District identified three primary multi-year stretch goals.
 They are as follows:

 All students will read capably and voluminously across genres for a variety of meaningful purposes (e.g., for pleasure, to learn about the world).

-The commitment towards this goal can already be seen at all school levels -- elementary, middle and high school.
-For example, at the Hommocks, Assistant Principal Rob Andrews noted, students in the last few weeks alone have logged 2,000 books that they've read.
-Ward noted, the District is seeing dramatic results in individual case studies, where faculty has been making concerted efforts to put the right books in students' hands and alter the quality of literature in classroom libraries across all schools.
+The commitment towards this goal can be seen at all school levels -- elementary, middle and high school.
+The District is seeing dramatic results in individual case studies, where faculty has been making concerted efforts to put the right books in students' hands and alter the quality of literature in classroom libraries across all schools.

 Empower each and every family to support their child's learning--